What is Rezūm and how is it used to treat BPH (benign prostatic hyperplasia, or the enlarged prostate)?

 Does it work?

 This is an approach which has been used for several years in the United States but is new to the UK.
 Initial results are promising: this study of 197 men who had the treatment shows significant symptom relief, improvement in peak flow and no erectile dysfunction or other complications.
 Among treatment approaches based on displacing or damaging surplus prostate tissue (others would be UroLift and iTind), Rezūm seems effective.
 But it will not be suitable for all men and because it is such a new treatment, results data are inevitably limited.
+A BPC patient explains why he chose Rezum and the “life-changing” improvement it achieved.
+Read his story.

 Do we offer Rezūm at BPC?